 What is drug-induced hepatitis?

-Drug-induced hepatitis is a redness and swelling (inflammation) of the liver that is caused by a harmful (toxic) amount of certain medicines.
+Drug-induced hepatitis is also called drug-induced liver injury.
+It is a redness and swelling (inflammation) of the liver that is caused by a harmful (toxic) amount of certain medicines.

 The liver helps to break down certain medicines in your blood.
 If there is too much medicine in your blood for your liver to break down, your liver can become badly damaged.
 This can lead to drug-induced hepatitis.